maxime-lair/maxime-lair/roadTo/os_concepts/service_management.md

 In this article, we will take a look at how service management is used in Linux, first by defining it, understanding its behavior and configuration, and some useful commands.

-_Note: Im running a CentOS9 Stream in this article, It came out this very month, I will not be covering UNIX or Windows, only Linux_
+_Note: Im running a CentOS9 Stream in this article, It came out in December 2021, I will not be covering UNIX or Windows, only Linux_

 We will be focusing on the newer system *systemd* - we will not talk about its ancestor (sysV) or competitors (upstart..)